Top tips for first time buyers when applying for a mortgage.

 If you’re struggling to save a big enough deposit for your dream home, consider asking a family member to help you get on the housing ladder quicker, either by releasing equity in their own property for you or providing a cash gift to give your deposit a much-needed boost.

-This can be done through a second charge loan which effectively sits behind their “first charge” home loan, and allows them to use the equity in their home as security for yours.
+This can be done through a secured homeowner loan which effectively runs alongside (but completely separate to) their current home mortgage, and allows them to use the equity in their home as security for yours.

-Unfortunately, some high street banks don’t offer mortgages linked to Government-backed schemes, in which case it’s worth going direct to one of the specialist lenders, who are generally more flexible in this area.
+Unfortunately, some high street banks don’t offer mortgages linked to Government-backed schemes, in which case it’s worth going direct to a specialist lenders like us who are generally more flexible in this area.

 Having never been through the house buying or mortgage application process before, it’s natural that first-time buyers will need more support and guidance than more experienced property purchasers.